 “By this all people will know that you are my disciples, if you have love for one another.”

 If I’m not careful, I’ll assume this love is only represented in marriage.
 In Ephesians 5, Paul highlights the unique way that the love between a husband and a wife illustrates the love between Christ and the church.
 Because this picture is so vivid, I am tempted to assume this relationship is in mind here in John 13.
-Jesus, however, is speaking to a room full of dudes, not a room full of married couples.
+Jesus, however, is speaking to a room full of dudes, not a room full of couples.
 While marriage may uniquely highlight the love of God, the body of Christ as a whole showcases his love as well.

 So what does this love look like in practice?

 As I think about how to answer that question, I think about my friend Will.
 Will has walked alongside me in some really great seasons of life as well as in some really difficult seasons of life.
 In every encounter, Will points me to Jesus, challenging me to seek first the kingdom of God and righteousness.
 Will and I don’t agree on everything, and we have often gotten into heated arguments over such points of disagreement.
 Even so, the love of Christ that unites us in brotherhood stands strong.
 He has been, and he continues to be, a picture of God’s love.

 As I think about how to answer that question, I also think about my friend John.
 John could easily be called Barnabas for his constant encouragement and support.
 John uplifts all who meet him, infusing any situation with joy and laughter.
 John is a constant friend, ever ready to serve in any capacity needed.
 I am a better Christian because of him.